At the end of an incredible day out in Oamaru, join us in the dining room for an experience that is, for many, the highlight of their stay at

 So too is breakfast a time to be savoured, our wholesome offerings ensuring guests have the finest start to the day with plenty of energy for the adventures ahead.

 - Our kitchen can cater for most dietary requirements.
 Ensure you let us know of any requirements, no matter how trivial, when you make your booking since we may not be able to adjust menus at the last minute.

-- Since our kitchen is a one-person operation, from November through April we try to limit dinner service to Monday, Wednesday, Friday and Saturday nights, plus all public holidays.
+- Since our kitchen is a one-person operation, from November through April we try to limit dinner service to Monday, Wednesday, Friday and Saturday nights.
 On Tuesday, Thursday and Sunday nights we are happy to refer guests to any of Oamaru’s many excellent restaurants for dinner or offer you a “grazing platter” offering a range of tastes that will certainly tide you over quite comfortably (and of course you will still enjoy our pre-dinner drinks and canapé service, which for some guests is more than sufficient for their evening meal).
-If you are only able to stay with us on one of these nights, and have your heart set on dining with us, please contact us and we’ll be happy to oblige.
+If you are only able to stay with us on one of these nights, and have your heart set on dining with us, please contact us and we’ll be happy to try to oblige.

 - While we can serve kosher foods our kitchen is not certified kosher; similarly while we can offer gluten-free and other allergen-free menus, our small kitchen handles gluten and other allergens regularly, so cross-contamination may occur.

 - If you are celebrating a birthday, anniversary or special event, please let us know.
 We love a reason to celebrate.